Character Classes

 All Magicians, in order to cast spells higher than 1st level, must create their personal sigil.
 The ritual to create a sigil is taught by whomever the caster learned from.
 Sigils create a link between the caster and the world around them, almost like a magic tether through which they absorb mana.

-1. Create Sigil - Sigils are symbols resembling complex brands; they are not runic letters, nor are they strictly speaking pictures, although styilistically some resemble pictures as if drawn using calligraphy.
-In the world of magic, sigils are a magic user's heraldric symbol that they can use to identify their works.
+1. Create Sigil - Sigils are symbols resembling complex brands; they are not runic letters, nor are they strictly speaking pictures, although stylistically some resemble pictures as if drawn using calligraphy.
+In the world of magic, sigils are a magic user's heraldic symbol that they can use to identify their works.
 Each spell caster can create a unique sigil that belongs only to them.
 If they attempt to use another caster's sigil, intentionally or not, the spell fails.
 This is one of the laws of magic, and simply cannot be explained.
 In order to create a sigil, the caster must artistically render their unique personal sigil, in their own hand, using a medium of their choice on a flat surface.

 Once complete, the caster performs the ritual casting of this spell, and for an hour they chant and meditate on their sigil, embedding the image deep into their consciousness.
 When this ritual completes, the caster must be touching the sigil with one hand, and a smooth spot on their body with their other.
 The sigil is transformed into energy and erased from the surface, and then is magically branded into their skin permanently.
 If that portion of their body is ever removed, the caster loses the ability to cast any spells greater than 1st level and they can never cast this ritual again.
 Target: Self, Ritual, Duration: Permanent.